Car Moving Cost Calculator: What It Really Costs to Ship a Car in 2026

 Car Shipping Cost = (Distance × Per-Mile Rate) + Vehicle Size Premium + Transport Type + Season Adjustment

 Whether you're relocating cross-country, buying a car from out of state, or moving for military service, shipping your vehicle is often more practical and economical than driving it yourself.
-Our car moving cost calculator estimates auto transport pricing based on distance, vehicle type, transport method, and seasonal demand.
+Our car moving cost calculator estimates auto transport pricing based on distance, vehicle type, transport method, and seasonal demand — no email or phone number required.
 All estimates use real 2026 pricing from FMCSA-registered auto transport carriers.

-The auto transport industry ships approximately 11 million vehicles per year in the United States.
-Understanding the pricing structure helps you avoid overpaying and spot unreliable carriers.
+Industry data for 2026 puts the typical cost to ship a car at just over $600 for distances under 1,000 miles, with a 2,000-mile open-transport order averaging $1,000–$1,500 (Kelley Blue Book).
+The auto transport industry ships roughly 11 million vehicles per year in the United States.
+Understanding the pricing structure helps you avoid overpaying brokers and spot unreliable carriers before you book.

 Car Moving Cost Calculator